jaxx0rr/MainQuest-1.20.1/README.md

 ## Structure Overview

-A single stage JSON object looks like this:
+A single stage JSON object looks like this (just remember to put a comma after each stage):

 ```json
 {